James9446/csv_merge/README.md

 - `csv1` : Path to the first CSV file. (required)
 - `csv2` : Path to the second CSV file. (required)
 - `--name` : Name of the output file for matched rows.
-Defaults to 'combined.csv'. (optional)
+Defaults to 'merged.csv'. (optional)
 - `--path` : Directory to save the output files.
 Defaults to the current directory. (optional)
 - `--on` : Column to merge on.
 Defaults to 'email'. (optional)